- Do you have questions about an ASUS router setup, settings, and features, or you can’t access the admin page?

 1. Connect to the router either by wire or via WiFi.

-2. Open the command prompt (see how).
+2. Open the command prompt by typing cmd directly in the Start menu.

 3. Type the following command and press Enter to execute: